TriplyDB/Documentation/docs/triply-api/index.md

  ```
 The results would include the IRIs of books together with their titles and would be paginated.

-In order to allow the user to use limit and offset, our GraphQL implementation supports **cursor-based pagination using connections**.
+In order to paginate through a large number of results, our GraphQL implementation supports **cursor-based pagination using connections**.
 For more information, please visit the Relay project's [cursor-based connection pagination specification](https://relay.dev/graphql/connections.htm).

 #### Filtering
 When you query for objects, you might want to get back objects based on specific values in certain fields.
 You can do this by filtering.